 \section{Conclusion}

-In this paper we investigate the general case of closed testing with local tests that adopt a special property we called \emph{separability}, that is the test is function of summation of test scores for individual hypothesis.
-With \emph{separability}, \emph{symmetry} and \emph{monotonicity} in a local tests, we derive a class of novel, fast algorithms for various types of simultaneous inference.
-We pair our algorithms with recent advances in separable global null test, i.e. the generalized mean based methods summarized \cite{vovk2020combining}, and obtain a series of simultaneous inference methods that are sufficient to handle many complex dependence structure and signal composition.
-We provide guidance on choosing from these methods adaptively via theoretical investigation of the conservativeness and sensitivity for different choices of local test in an equicorrelated Gaussian model.
-Specifically, we found that, \begin{itemize} \item when signals are weak, all simultaneous inference methods are powerless, while the ones with positive $r$ performs a bit better when signals are dense and highly correlated.
+In this paper, we investigate the general case of closed testing with local tests that adopt a special property we called \emph{separability}, that is, the test is a function of summation of test scores for the individual hypothesis.
+With \emph{separability}, \emph{symmetry} and \emph{monotonicity} in local tests, we derive a class of novel, fast algorithms for various types of simultaneous inference. {These algorithms have been implemented in the R package \texttt{sumSome}\footnote{\url{https://github.com/annavesely/sumSome}}.} We pair our algorithms with recent advances in separable global null test, i.e. the generalized mean based methods summarized \citep{vovk2020combining}, and obtain a series of simultaneous inference methods that are sufficient to handle many complex dependence structures and signal compositions.
+We provide guidance on choosing from these methods adaptively via theoretical investigation of the conservativeness and sensitivity for different choices of local tests in an equicorrelated Gaussian model.
+Specifically, we found that { within the family of simultaneous inference methods using local tests introduced in \eqref{Talpha}:} \begin{itemize} \item when signals are weak, all methods are powerless, while the ones with positive $r$ perform a bit better when signals are dense and highly correlated.

-\item when signals are strong, methods with negative $r$ often able to achieve full power, and methods with positive $r$ are often still powerless; except in the case when signals are also dense, they are comparable. \end{itemize}
+\item when signals are strong, methods with negative $r$ are often able to achieve full power, and methods with positive $r$ are often still powerless; except in the case when signals are also dense, they are comparable. \end{itemize}